Every so often you might feel you simply don’t have enough time in a day no matter how hard you’ve tried to finish all

 “Wait!
 What exactly I wanted to do next?”

-Some more time is then spent on regaining focus and concentration to start with what you initially planned out to do and getting into “the zone”.
+Some more time is then spent on regaining focus and concentration back so you could start what you initially planned out to do and getting into “the zone”.

-A couple of those in a day (and to be even more fun, at random times), and you have a perfect recipe for the leakage of time (aka “where did the time go?” question).
+A couple of those in a day (and to be even more fun, at random times), and you have a perfect recipe for the leakage of time.

-Now, I don’t believe my grandparents did that because they wanted to be hyper-productive (actually, they couldn’t care less about it), but the bottom line is that when you move or switch places to things, you do tend to search for them longer than usual.
+Now, I don’t believe my grandparents did that because they wanted to be hyper-productive (actually, they couldn’t care less about it), but the bottom line is that when you often move things or switch their places, you do tend to search for them longer than usual.

 And, yes, regardless of your feeling about productivity – time goes by.